madpsy/xpa125b_controller/README.md

 Note: The example scripts are very bare bones and intended to demonstrate the feature.
 One improvement would be to not open a new TCP connection to rigctld every time but instead keep it open and send commands over the same session.

-# Analogue Mode
+# Yaesu Mode

-Analogue is the most basic mode of operation.
+Yaesu is the most basic mode of operation.
 This simply reads the incoming band voltage from a Yaesu compatible radio and outputs the correct voltage to the amplifier.
 PTT is handled in the same way.
 As well as automatic band control the other advantage of using the controller like this is the TX Block Timer.

 In this mode you don't need WiFi or serial.
-As the default mode is already set to `analogue` simply compile as is and the controller will work straight away.
+As the default mode is already set to `yaesu` simply compile as is and the controller will work straight away.
 You could even power it from a USB battery pack.

 You can still enable WiFi and/or MQTT with this mode if desired.
 This allows you to have access to the other APIs and web interface aswel as push MQTT events but have control entirely handled locally.

 # TX Block

 If TX time exceeds 300 seconds (default) then TX will be blocked for 60 seconds (default).
-After the block releases you must send another TX event to start again - this includes analogue (i.e. release PTT).
+After the block releases you must send another TX event to start again - this includes Yaesu & Icom modes (i.e. release PTT).

 In every mode this tells the amp to switch to RX.
 In rigctl mode this also tells the radio itself to stop TX'ing.